Dividend stocks are enjoying a resurgence as investors seek safety during the sell-off.

 A dividend also forces discipline and aligns management with the shareholders’ needs.

-CEOs are known to blow money on pet projects, excessive pay packages, and wasteful empire building.
+CEOs blow money on pet projects, excessive pay packages, and wasteful empire building.
 Paying a dividend to shareholders takes that temptation away from them, at least to a degree, and forces them to put the shareholders first.

 At the end of the day, you — the shareholder — are the boss of the company.
 It’s not the fast-talking guy in the suit sitting in the corner office.
 He works for you and needs to be reminded of that from time to time.